-To make the apple hand pies extra adorable, I used an apple shaped cookie cutter to cut out the pie crust, and a mini heart shaped cookie cutter to make the vent on top of the pies.
-But if you don’t have said cookie cutters on hand, feel free to cut the dough into squares!
-They won’t be as cute, but they’ll still be a super delicious apple hand pie recipe!
-If you cut them into squares, they’ll look a lot like these cinnamon apple bourbon hand pies.
+To make the apple hand pies extra cute, I used an apple shaped cookie cutter to cut out the pie crust.
+And a mini heart shaped cookie cutter to make the vent on top of the pies.

-Apple Hand Pie Filling
+Apple Pie Filling

 You’ll cook the apple pie filling over medium heat and it will take about 10 to 12 minutes in total.
 The filling should be thick and the apples should be soft and tender.

-This homemade pie crust is made with basic ingredients like flour, butter, sugar, and salt.
+- This homemade pie crust is made with basic ingredients like flour, butter, sugar, and salt.
 And a few unexpected ingredients like baking powder and sour cream.
 If you cannot find sour cream full-fat Greek yogurt is your best substitute option.

-Assembling your Apple Hand Pies
+Assembling Apple Hand Pies

 - Pie Prep: Preheat your oven and line a large baking sheet with parchment paper.
 Set aside until needed.